How to Grow Asparagus in Your Garden

 The best way to store it in the short term is to treat it as you would when cutting a flower for a vase.

-- Put them in a container and a couple of inches of water in it.
+- Put your asparagus spears in a container along with a couple of inches of water.

-- Cover it up with a plastic bag.
+- Cover it all up with a plastic bag.

 - Place the asparagus in the refrigerator until you're ready to use it.